Marion County Florida assistance programs.

 State and national government assistance programs can always be applied too.
 There are several available to families with an income under poverty levels.
 Vouchers can pay for child care, SSI disability provides cash assistance, and even programs for car repairs.
 Find financial help from state governments.

-Marion County Holiday Assistance - There are several agencies that may be able to help.
+Marion County Free Holiday Assistance - There are several agencies that may be able to help.
 Low income families, or people facing a crisis (such as unemployment) maybe given assistance such as the following.

 - Hot meals are served at Thanksgiving and Christmas.